Methods provided by the Data Exchange library

 dex::schema::GenerateClientFromOpenAPISpec()

 Generate a runtime library containing a collection procedures to call all operations defined in the OpenAPI specification, along with a collection of identifiers and their corresponding mappings, than are used to store the data of the request and response bodies associated with these operations.
+The function expects a OpenAPI 3.1 specification.

 The library will be stored to disk, along with all generated mappings, in a subfolder of the folder located to by the string parameter dex::schema::libprj::LibraryRootFolder.
 The LibraryInitialization procedure from the generated library will read initialization data from a library-specific file in the folder located to by the string parameter dex::schema::libprj::ApiInitFolder.
 In that file you can, for instance, initialize settings such as the server URL, the API key to be used, or the OAuth2 credentials to be used.